AltaPay/plugin-magento1/README.md

 2.3.0
 * Improvements
 	- Added support for Gift Cards
 	- Added support for price rule discount in combination with cart discount
 * Bug fixtures
 	- Wrong total amount when comma is used as decimal on numbers over 3 digits
 	- Unit price including the tax amount in certain situations

 2.2.0
 * Improvements
 	- Added cart discount as a separate orderline, aligned with the payment gateway
 	- PHP SDK updates in order to perform captures on MOTO orders
 	- MOTO orders improvements:
 		- capture is now possible
 		- added more details (customer and transaction information) when order is created in the payment gateway
 * Bug Fixtures:
-	- plugin versioning correctly parsed across all calls to the payment gateway
+	- Plugin versioning correctly parsed across all calls to the payment gateway
-	- success action: reserve ID matching with the one from the createPayment request
+	- Success action: reserve ID matching with the one from the createPayment request
-	- notification action
+	- Notification action
 * Note:
 	- Only discounts in percentage, two digits, are supported for payments made with Klarna

 2.1.0
 * Improvements
 	- Stronger solution for handling thousand and decimal separators
 	- Payment method displayed properly, along with the currency under "Payment information" section
 * Bug fixtures
 	- Capture online failing on orders created before rebranding changes update
 	- Create CreditMemo functionality broken

 2.0.0
 * Improvements
 	- Invoice automatically created when ePayment is used
 * Bug fixtures
 	- Cart is not cleared after the order is created
 	- Missing orders when consumer logs into account during the checkout process

 1.9.0
 * Improvements
 	- Branding changes from Altapay to Valitor
 	- Platform and plugin versioning information sent to the payment gateway
 * Bug fixtures
 	- Capture functionality failing due to wrong serialization

 1.8.0
 * Improvements
 	- Send tax information for the shipping items
 	- Update the PHP SDK
 * Bug fixtures
 	- Terminal name shown correctly in the checkout page
 	- The payment fetched correctly in the success Action
 	- The order is created correctly

 1.7.2
 * Platform improvements